-Gratitude is not like the shade of sunglasses that guards against the intensity of light.
-Rather, it is like the neck that turns your head in the other direction so that you can look at something less damaging.
-This is not the same as ignoring a problem.
+Gratitude isn’t the sunglasses that protect from bright light.
+Rather, it’s the neck which turns your head to look at something less damaging.
+This isn’t the same as ignoring a problem.

-Keeping with the analogy, ignoring the problem would be the equivalent of going inside and never facing the intense sunlight again.
-Instead, this action allows you to remain an active participant in the world until the time (if the time ever comes) the intensity of the light decreases.
+Ignoring the problem is like going inside and never facing the intense sunlight again.
+Instead, you remain an active participant in the world until the intensity of the light decreases.

 Now if you’ve already got a sunburn, looking away from the sun won’t undue the damage.
 It won’t make it heal faster.
 It won’t even reduce the pain.
 But it will allow you to see that you have things other than the limb that suffered damage.